-H.S. athletics: N.H. fall sports up in the air
+H.S.
+Athletics: N.H.
+Fall Sports up in the Air

 “Fifty-fifty,” Gov. Chris Sununu predicted on Wednesday.

-Two-and-a-half months before fall practice begin, it’s unclear if New Hampshire schools will have football, soccer, field hockey, golf or cross country in 2020.
+Two-and-a-half months before the scheduled start of fall practices, it’s unclear if New Hampshire schools will have football, soccer, field hockey, golf or cross country in 2020.

 The state has 1,422 current COVID-19 cases and there’s no telling when the state will relax social distance and gathering restrictions and allow high school sports to resume.